becem-gharbi/nuxt-naiveui/README.md

 ## Notes

 - It's **highly recommended** to include `NaiveConfig` even without theme configuration as it's intended to fixe global styles and accessibility issues.
-- "Body is unusable" is an error message i've encountered frequently.
+- **Body is unusable** is an error message i've encountered frequently.
 A quick solution is to downgrade Node to v16 as suggested in this [issue](https://github.com/nuxt/nuxt/issues/19245).

 ### Documentation